julien-arino/math-of-data-science/slides/MATH2740-slides-00-course_organisation.md

 # Lectures

-- TR 11:30-12:45 in 207 Buller
+- TR 11:30-12:45 in 204 Armes

-- Videos for the course as I taught it last year are available on as a [YouTube playlist](https://www.youtube.com/playlist?list=PLfRaznSpWo2vQAn1jVyueTuAiryDaxkH3).
+- Videos for the course as I taught it in 2021 are available on as a [YouTube playlist](https://www.youtube.com/playlist?list=PLfRaznSpWo2vQAn1jVyueTuAiryDaxkH3).
 There is no guarantee that that the content will be the same this year, but there will be commonalities for sure

 ---